-Think about a few of these suggestions that you can add into your daily routine this week & write them into your daily to-do list so they can become a priority.
+Think about a few of these suggestions that you can add into your daily routine this week & write them into your to-do list so they can become a priority.
 It’s the small incremental changes that we make that add up to lifelong, meaningful results!

 Interested in testing your hormone levels and getting started on an all-natural rebalancing plan?
 Check out our at-home hormone testing + consulting packages HERE.